Published 10 December 2019

 Select each object that you are ready to script out changes for.
 You can select all objects by using the checkbox in the column header.
 Then click Generate scripts in the top-right.

 This next page allows you to review the generated scripts.
 If your changes involve an object that stores data, such as a table, then a versioned migration script will be created.
-The next version number will automatically be picked up from your project, and a timestamp will be included in the version, which you can change if you wish.
+The version number will automatically incremented, and a timestamp will be included to minimize the chance of merge conflicts.

 Timestamps are included in vesioned migration filenames by default.
 RCC/RCA cannot apply two migrations with the same version number, which can happen when multiple developers are merging parallel migrations.
 The sequential timestamp ensures that even identical version numbers are still able to be applied to a database, since their timestamps will almost certainly differ.

-You can edit the version number (e.g., maybe this is the next major version, V2.0).
-You can also provide a clearer description, which is the second part of the filename, so it's more obvious what the file contains.
-You can also edit the generated versioned migration script if you want to make any additional changes.
-An example of this is if I added a new NOT NULL column, I might want to provide an initial value for the existing records if the new column will not have a default.
+You can specify your own version number (e.g., maybe this is the next major version, V2.0).
+You can also provide a clearer description, which is the second part of the filename, so it's more obvious what change is contained in the script.
+You can also customize the generated versioned migration script.
+An example of this is if a new NOT NULL column is added without a default, and an initial value need to be set for existing records.

-If you selected any objects that manipulate data, such as a function, a repeatable migration script will also be generated for each object.
-This keeps the number of versioned migration scripts down if a lot of changes happen to these Programmable Objects (e.g., Packages, Procedures, Functions, etc.) This also allows you to see how each object changes over time using your version control system and easily get back to previous versions.
+If you selected any Programmable Objects (e.g., Packages, Procedures, Functions, etc.), a repeatable migration script will also be generated for each object.
+There is only one repeatable migration per programmable object, and they are applied after versioned migration scripts.
+Maintaining programmable objects as repeatable migrations ensures that the number of versioned migration scripts is kept to a minimum.
+This also allows you to see how each object changes over time using your version control system and easily get back to previous versions.
 It also helps with conflict detection if your branching in your version control system.

 You can learn more about the different migration scripts in our Terminology Reference.